tomasherceg/dotvvm-docs/Controls/builtin/GridView/output.md

-The control render a classic HTML table:
+The control renders a classic HTML table:

 ```DOTHTML
 <table>